Support to learn English

-To be eligible you must enrol at an IELC or NAP within 12 months of arriving in Australia, or 18 months for children beginning school in reception or year 1.
+To be eligible you must enrol at an IELP or NAP within 12 months of arriving in Australia, or 18 months for children beginning school in reception or year 1.

-Some categories of temporary visa holders are not eligible for IELC or NAP programs or may need to pay a fee.
+Some categories of temporary visa holders are not eligible for IELP or NAP or may need to pay a fee.
 The school will talk to you about this during enrolment.

-Students between the ages of 5 and 12 years can enrol in an IELC at one of the designated primary schools.
+Students between the ages of 5 and 12 years can enrol in an IELP at one of the designated primary schools.
 Classes are organised according to individual needs.

 Students are continuously assessed and parents are advised when they are ready to leave the program to join mainstream classes.

-Teachers receive an exit report from the IELC teacher to help children with the transition to mainstream schooling.
+Teachers receive an exit report from the IELP teacher to help children with the transition to mainstream schooling.

 |Phone and email|